dappnode/DAppNodeSDK/README.md

 **To be able to update a repository you must be the authorized dev.**

-the script increases the current version of the repository based on the specified type (patch, minor, major), unless a version hasn't yet been published
+The script increases the current version of the repository based on the specified type (patch, minor, major), unless a version hasn't yet been published

-for more information about versioning check [semver](https://semver.org/)
+For more information about versioning check [semver](https://semver.org/)

 ```
 $ dappnodesdk publish < patch | minor | major >
 ```

-Please take in account that the package version is not the internal version of the package you want to upload.
+Please take in account that the _package version_ is not the _internal version_ of the package you want to upload.
-We use Aragon package manager, and it only lets starting with version 1 and increment one by one.
-Valid initial versions are `1.0.0`, `0.1.0` or `0.0.1`
+We use Aragon package manager, and it only allows starting with version 1 and incrementing it one by one.
+Valid initial versions are `1.0.0`, `0.1.0` or `0.0.1`.

-## Troubleshoot
+## Troubleshooting

-If your system does not find the binary `dappnodesdk`, please try these other methods
+If your system does not find the binary `dappnodesdk` when running the command, please try the following alternative methods

 - Run with `npx` which may handle better global NPM packages